sttp/Specification/Output/README.md

 ## Business case

-At the conclusion of the STTP project in April 2019, STTP will be a well-tested, thoroughly vetted, production-grade protocol that will be supported by project team vendors.
+At the conclusion of the ASP project in April 2019, it is anticipated that STTP will be a well-tested, thoroughly vetted, production-grade protocol that will be supported by ASP project team vendors.
 An open source tool suite for STTP will be developed as part of the project (see [Appendix B](#appendix-b---sttp-api-reference)) that will include a test harness that will allow utilities and vendors outside the project to test and validate STTP in their systems and API's.

 STTP offers both short-term cost savings and strategic value in that it is: